Fine-Tuning DistilBERT for Restaurant Search NER

 Important

 The -100 sentinel is what makes subword alignment work.
-Without it, the loss would penalize the model on subword pieces that have no real label, corrupting training.
+Without it, the loss would punish the model on subword pieces that have no real label.
+That would corrupt training.

 Diagram of label alignment: a word split into subwords, with the first subword labeled and the rest set to -100